Who should be applying for REUs?

 Can I apply to multiple REUs?

-If you are an eligible applicant for multiple REUs, you can apply to as many as you like.
-Each REU program is considered separately as each Principal Investigator (PI) has independent control of their respective program.
+If you are an eligible applicant for multiple REUs, you may apply to as many as you like.
+Each REU program is considered separate as each Principal Investigator (PI) has independent control of their respective program.
 We ask that in the case that you are accepted to multiple programs, to remain communicative and narrow your acceptances down as soon as possible to ensure that all spots are eventually filled.

 I have already participated in one of the REU programs at UCF.
 Can I apply again?